-Operative competence - evidence of competence in indicative operative procedures to level 3 or 4 (evidenced by PBAs defined by the specialty) Primary surgeon experience as indicated in 'Operative experience' above.
-Research - evidence of an understanding of, and participation in, research as defined by the specialty Trainees should be able to demonstrate, during neurosurgical training, publication of at least one peer-reviewed paper covering a laboratory experiment, a case series or systematic audit in addition to two verbal presentations (on different topics) given to a national or international conference.
-Quality Improvement - evidence of an understanding of, and participation in, audit or service improvement as defined by the specialty Trainees should provide evidence of completion of at least one full audit cycle as the principal auditor during training.
-Medical Education and training - evidence of an understanding of, and participation in, medical education and training as defined by the specialty Trainees should have attended a 'Training the Trainers' or equivalent course during training.
-Management and leadership - evidence of an understanding of management structures and challenges of the NHS in the training jurisdiction Trainees should have attended a course on health service management during training.
+competence in indicative operative procedures to level 3 or 4 (evidenced by PBAs defined by the specialty) Research - evidence of an understanding of, and participation in, research as defined by the specialty Trainees should be able to demonstrate, during neurosurgical training, publication of at least one peer-reviewed paper covering a laboratory experiment, a case series or systematic audit in addition to two verbal presentations (on different topics) given to a national or international conference.
+Quality Improvement - evidence of an understanding of, and participation in, audit or service improvement as defined by the specialty Trainees should provide evidence of the completion of at least one full audit cycle as the principal auditor during training.
+Medical Education and training - evidence of an understanding of, and participation in, medical education and training as defined by the specialty Trainees should have completed a 'Training the Trainers' or equivalent course during training.
+Management and leadership - evidence of an understanding of management structures and challenges of the NHS in the training jurisdiction Trainees should have completed a course on health service management during training.
 Additional courses / qualifications - evidence of having attended specific courses/gained specific qualifications as defined by the specialty Trainees should have completed an ATLS® or PALS course during training.
 Educational conferences - evidence of having attended appropriate educational conferences and meetings as defined by the specialty Trainees should have attended no fewer than four national or international neurosurgical conferences during training.